Bird Girl: Description

 Bird Girl is cast in bronze and stands 50 in tall.
-She is the image of a young girl wearing a simple dress and a sad or contemplative expression "...that stands solid and quietly, a strong and simple form", "... a serene spirit that offers us in this troubled age the tranquility we find too seldom".
+She is the image of a young girl wearing a simple dress with a "contemplative, gracefully tilted gaze" that "stands solid and quietly, a strong and simple form ... a serene spirit that offers us in this troubled age the tranquility we find too seldom".
 The work was originally commissioned as a garden sculpture for a family in Massachusetts.
 A slight, eight-year-old model named Lorraine Greenman (now Lorraine Ganz) posed for the piece.

 She stands straight with her head tilted toward her left shoulder, her elbows propped against her waist as she holds up two bowls out from her sides.
 "Bird Girl's pose does not actually symbolize the weighing of good and evil, rather, the bowls in her upturned hands were intended to hold food or water for birds.
 She was also originally designed to potentially function as a fountain, as indicated by the small holes in the bottom of her bowls and the slots at the front for water to overflow."